-During the company’s third-quarter conference, CEO Tom Greco asserted that three “external demand drivers” are buoying the automotive aftermarket during the COVID-19 pandemic.
+During the company’s third-quarter conference call, CEO Tom Greco asserted that three “external demand drivers” are buoying the automotive aftermarket during the COVID-19 pandemic.

 The decline in new-vehicle sales is contributing to the aging of the car parc – always a plus for the aftermarket – while consumers’ reluctance to use mass transportation is “creating a heightened emphasis and reliance on personal vehicles.”
 And with more people working from home than usual this year, some DIYers have more time on their hands to do their maintenance and repairs.